The Powerless Rise: Background

+On April 8 the band played the song "Beyond Our Suffering" live for the first time, at the 2010 Revolver Golden Gods Music Awards.

+On May 7 the band made the entirety of the album temporarily available for streaming on their MySpace profile.

+Several music videos were produced for songs on the album.
+The band debuted a video for the track "Parallels" July 11, 2010.
+The video was directed by Dave Brodsky.
+A music video for the song "Anodyne Sea," directed by Ian McFarland and Mike Pecci, was released in January of 2011.
+A live music video for the track "Beyond Our Suffering" was released in May 2011.
+The video was filmed by the band's friend Joe Hamming on July 14, 2010 in Orlando, Florida while the band was on the "Cool Tour."

 The Powerless Rise was produced by Killswitch Engage lead guitarist Adam Dutkiewicz and Daniel Castelman, and was mixed by Colin Richardson and Martyn Ford.
 Adam Dutkiewicz also produced As I Lay Dying's An Ocean Between Us.
 According to guitarist Phil Sgrosso, Dutkiewicz was chosen over ten other producers the band had talked with after "realizing that Adam understands our sound better than most."
 Castelman and Richardson were also audio engineers on An Ocean Between Us.

+The album's first single "Beyond Our Suffering" was made available for fans to play and download for free in the game "Tap Tap Revenge 3."

 Reception

-The record was released in May 2010, to generally positive acclaim.
-The Powerless Rise currently holds "universal acclaim" status for generally good reviews on Metacritic with an 81 out of 100.
+The Powerless Rise was released in May 2010 to generally positive acclaim.
+It currently holds "universal acclaim" status for generally good reviews on Metacritic with an 81 out of 100.

 Track listing

 Personnel

 Production and performance credits are adapted from the album liner notes.